-Equinix's CH4 data center facility is located in the same multi-tenant building as the CH1 and CH2 data center facilities.
-Facility engineers and security personnel located on-premises at the adjacent CH1 and CH2 data centers are tasked with directly monitoring the CH4 facility and the environmental protection system controls provided by Digital Realty.
+Equinix's CH4 IBX data center facility is located in the same multi-tenant building as the CH1 and CH2 IBX data center facilities.
+Facility engineers and security personnel located on-premises at the adjacent CH1 and CH2 IBX data centers are tasked with directly monitoring the CH4 facility and the environmental protection system controls provided by Digital Realty.
 Equinix personnel perform daily walkthrough visits of facility and monitor facility activity through the use of 24x7 security monitoring and digital surveillance cameras.

-Equinix operations personnel local to the South Korea metropolitan area are tasked with directly monitoring the SL1 facility and the physical access control services provided by Samsung SDS.
-Services provided by Samsung SDS are also monitored through phone and e-mail communications, meetings, and the service provider's customer web portals.
+Equinix operations personnel local to the South Korea metropolitan area are tasked with directly monitoring the SL1 facility and the environmental protection system controls provided by Samsung SDS.
+Services provided by Samsung SDS are monitored through phone and e-mail communications, meetings, and the service provider's customer web portals.